xXxLizzy91xXx/odin-library/README.md

-# The Odin Project- Library
+# The Odin Project- Library App

 ## Project Description
 For this project, I will be creating a simple Library App.
 This will allow users to add a book and to remove one.